 Sometimes less is more when it comes to a restaurant design or concept.
 Costs frequently stack up when you're trying to get the doors open, so learning to be creative and cost-effective with your design is essential.
 Depending on your restaurant theme, you can get away with many inexpensive design tricks.
-To help you get started, here are some ideas for creating an inviting dining space without breaking your start-up budget.
+To help you get started, here are some ideas for creating an inviting dining space without breaking your startup budget.

 Skip the Tablecloths

 Linens are great for banquets, weddings, and other catered events, but using them in a restaurant dining room can be costly.
 Regular cleaning, pressing, and replacement costs quickly add up.
 Plus, linen tablecloths can send the wrong message to potential customers.
-They may think your establishment is too fancy or too expensive for their budget and move on to a place they feel more comfortable.
+They may think your establishment is too fancy or too expensive for their budget and move on to a place where they feel more comfortable.

-Instead of a full linen service try just using linen napkins, which add a simple sense of formality without overdoing it.
+Instead of a full linen service try using just linen napkins, which add a simple sense of formality without overdoing it.
 Roll silverware inside the napkin for an easy place setting.
 Linen napkins can be washed and dried in-house, saving you on cleaning bills.
-You could also try paper tablecloths, which are also great for kids to color on while they wait for dinner.
+You could also try paper tablecloths, which make a great coloring surface for kids to play on while they wait for dinner.

 Create Your Own Menus

-Instead of sending your menus to a professional printer and having them laminated, purchase simple menu jackets and create your menu with your PC and printer.
+Instead of sending your menus to a professional printer and having them laminated, purchase simple menu jackets and create your menu with your computer and printer.
 There are so many options available with standard publishing software, you can create a customized menu that will fit in with your restaurant design at a fraction of the price of having them done professionally.

-One idea is to use kids drawings for the front and backs of the menus.
-Ask kid customers to draw their version of your restaurant and voila!
+One way to get creative is to use kids' drawings for the fronts and backs of your menus.
+Ask kid customers to draw their version of your restaurant and, Voila!
 Instant art that will be as unique as your restaurant concept, not to mention interesting to guests.
 Once you have the artwork, there are free programs you can use to put together the final design yourself.